Allen-Synthesis/EuroPi/contrib/coin_toss.md

     cv3: Coin 1 clock
     cv6: Coin 2 clock

-I like to use Visual Studio Code as my IDE and `rshell` to copy and run my scripts.
+For developing, I like to use Visual Studio Code as my IDE and `rshell` to copy and run my scripts.

 From the root dir of the repo, enter rshell: